tenzinkabsang/NBatch/README.md

 Batch Processing Framework For .NET

-__NBatch__ simplifies your batch processing needs by providing a platform that supports common features needed for all mission critical tasks.
+__NBatch__ simplifies batch processing by providing a framework that supports common features needed for all mission critical tasks.

 Should your application stop if it encounters a badly formatted line, or should it skip that line and continue on?
 What about when you restart a failed batch job?
 NBatch handles all of these low-level infrastructural plumbing code and exposes configurable components that the user can set-up to cater for there particular app.